I want to bake a gradient color into a texture in Blender!

 By all means!

-● Bake IN Blender AO version is here.
+Bake in Blender AO version is here.

-● Bake with Blender MatCap version is here.
+Bake in Blender MatCap version is here.